RuhamLeal/store-manager-api/README.md

 # store-manager-api

-An API that manager store sales and producst .
+An API that manager store sales and products .

 # Table of contents